John E. Rankin: Election to Congress

-In 1920, Rankin was elected to the House as a Democrat.
-Since passage of a new constitution in 1890 that effectively disenfranchised African Americans, Mississippi had become a one-party state dominated by Democrats.
-Rankin served sixteen consecutive terms (March 4, 1921 – January 3, 1953) as Mississippi's First District Representative.
+Southern clout

 Appointed to the Census Committee as a freshman congressman, Rankin played an important role in opposing a reapportionment bill that would have reduced the representation of Mississippi, as well as one to reduce the overall representation of the South.
 Both bills were based on the fact that Southern states had disenfranchised most of their black voters but kept apportionment based on total population in each state, resulting in outsize representation for their white populations.
 The powerful Democrats consistently defeated northern representatives' effort to reduce southern apportionment.

+Tennessee Valley Authority

 Rankin coauthored the bill to create the Tennessee Valley Authority, bringing major investment into the rural South.
 He was a supporter of the Rural Electrification Administration under President Roosevelt's administration, which also benefited many Southerners.
 He strongly supported Roosevelt's New Deal and advocated economic intervention in poor rural communities, but expected that most benefits would flow to southern whites.

+Support for segregation

 He supported racial segregation and opposed civil rights legislation.
+He claimed that the constitutional rights of blacks were best protected through segregation throughout the United States, and that the racist use of a poll tax in elections was a defense against a Communist plot to undermine American elections.

 After 1937, he became active in the Conservative Coalition that largely controlled domestic policy.

+Populist issues

 Rankin supported the Judicial Procedures Reform Bill of 1937, known as the "court-packing plan."
 The bill itself never came up for a vote in either congressional chamber, although he voted for its substitute version in the U.S. House that would have provided additional incentives for the retirement of U.S. Supreme Court justices in order to ensure new appointments by President Roosevelt.

 Rankin opposed the creation of the UN, stating, "The United Nations is the greatest fraud in all History.
 Its purpose is to destroy the United States."

 In the 1948 United States presidential election, Rankin opposed the re-election of President Harry S. Truman and supported the Dixiecrat ticket headed by Strom Thurmond and Fielding L. Wright.
 He was subsequently removed by the House Democratic leadership from the HUAC.